-Determine if the crop is considered a cool season or warm season crop.
+Determine if the crop is considered a frost tolerant ("cool season") or frost sensitive ("warm season") crop.

-Cool season crops perform best when sown in cooler soil, and mature during the cooler part of the year (spring and fall), while warm season plants germinate and grow best once things warm up.
+frost-tolerant crops perform best when sown in cooler soil, and mature during the cooler part of the year (spring and fall), while frost-sensitive plants germinate and grow best once things warm up.
 Knowing the range of soil temperatures your crops germinate best at also helps determine at what time you can direct sow, or in the case of crops that can be transplanted, if and when the crop should be started indoors.

 Know the variety's DTM.